OpenSIPS/opensips-cli/docs/INSTALLATION.md

 #### admin tasks

-If you take advantage of `opensip-cli` non-interactive installation procedure that offers `zero configuration`, we encourage the admin to adopt the default password.
+If you take advantage of `opensips-cli` non-interactive installation procedure that offers `zero configuration`, we encourage the admin to adopt the default password.